ranadeepak/fe-test/README.md

 <p>As for any app the user should be able to log in and out.
 User should be able to login with the following credentials should work: userName: admin, password: changeMe.<br/><br/>
 After login user should see a grid/table in the middle of the page.
 This grid should display the data from the <b>Sample Data</b> listed below.
-A simple grid in the middle of a page is a bit dull: build a story around it, decorate, add other UI components.<br/>
+A simple grid in the middle of a page is a bit dull: build a story around it, decorate, add other UI components.
-Use of javaScript frameworks or toolkits is permitted.
+Use of javaScript libraries or framworks is permitted.
 The whole UI should be responsive.</p><br/>

 ## Requirements:
 **(implement as many as possible)**<br/>
 	+ We should be able to run the app locally using npm. <br/>
 	+ The grid has to be entirely made of DIV elements.
-Don't use the <table> element. <br/>
+Don't use the \<table> element. <br/>
 	+ The grid rows are generated from JSON sample data, or some online datasource. <br/>
 	+ The grid should be responsive. <br/>
 	+ Data rows must scroll vertically and horizontally. <br/>